 FLEDGE is based on concepts from the TURTLEDOVE proposal (i.e. it operates by making ad auction decisions in the browser itself, rather than at the ad server level), but includes feedback from other proposals, including Criteo’s SPARROW proposal.

 Proposed by Google as an audience targeting scenario for Chrome, the “Federated Learning of Cohorts” (FLoC) creates lookalike audiences based on machine learning.

-A strategy that addresses the full shopper journey and incorporates objectives for all three stages of the purchase funnel: awareness, consideration, and conversion.
+A strategy that addresses the full shopper journey and incorporates objectives for all stages of the purchase funnel: awareness, consideration, and conversion.